 Who it suits: families seeking a faith-led primary with exceptionally strong Key Stage 2 outcomes, and who are comfortable engaging with the admissions requirements and the realities of competition for places.

 Results and external evaluation both point to a high-performing, well-organised school.
-It ranks 65th in England for primary outcomes in the FindMySchool ranking based on official data, and its Key Stage 2 results show outcomes well above England averages.
+It ranks 88th out of 14,978 for primary academic performance and 58th overall in England in the current FindMySchool data, and its Key Stage 2 results show outcomes well above the national midpoint.

 The school operates faith-based oversubscription criteria rather than a simple geographic catchment.
 Where a tie-break is needed within a category, distance from the home address is used, but priority is primarily based on the published Catholic and looked-after child criteria.

-Applications are made through the local authority coordinated process, with the deadline set at 15 January 2026 and offers released on 16 April 2026 (or the next working day).
-A supplementary information form may also be required for the school’s admissions process, so families should check the published arrangements carefully.
+Applications are made through the local authority coordinated process, with the deadline set at 15 January 2027 and offers released on 16 April 2027.
+Families should check the published arrangements carefully for any supplementary information form requirements.

 Yes.
 The prospectus and published information indicate before- and after-school provision, and the school’s wraparound page explains that sessions must be pre-booked and paid in advance.